 In writing your statement, explain why you wish to study migration; how your previous academic or professional experience has prepared you for doing so; what thematic or geographical areas of interest you would like to explore in your dissertation; and why you think that the Oxford degree is best suited for enabling you to pursue your academic and/or professional goals.

 Generally margins of around 2.5cm and a font size of at least 11 points are preferred, though single-line spacing is fine.
 Please ensure that your document is formatted in a way that makes it easy to read.

 This statement will be assessed for evidence of motivation for and understanding of the proposed area of study and the nature of the course applied to; commitment to the subject; and evidence of a defined set of research interests.

 Academic essays from your most recent qualification, written in English, are required.
 Other writing samples may be submitted if academic essays are not available.
 Extracts from longer pieces of work are acceptable but if two extracts are submitted they should not come from the same piece of work; and should each be prefaced by a note which puts it in context.
 This written work does not have to be on a topic related to the degree.

 If you undertook your undergraduate studies a long time, you might also consider writing a new piece of academic work for the application on a relevant topic of your choosing.

 Please note that multi-authored works are not acceptable.
 The word count does not need to include any bibliography or brief footnotes.

-The written work will be assessed for your ability to construct and defend an argument and for your powers of analysis and powers of expression.
+The written work will be assessed for your ability to construct and defend an argument and for your powers of analysis and expression.